dafatskin/CCA-Allocation/README.md

 ## Features
 - Relatively quick runtime that can deal with any amount of data.
-- Easy usage and simple interface
+- Easy usage and simple interface.
-- Removes manpower aspect from this
+- Reduces time and effort needed to finish this task.

 ## Installation
 This program uses a .py file to run so [Python](https://www.python.org/downloads/) should be downloaded to access and run the file.